 • Scalability according to demand.

-5. Fire Protection System
+5. Fire Protection System in Data Center

 The Data Center is a facility for electronics essentials such as servers and other types of computers and telecommunications equipment.
 In addition to meeting standards of the local fire department, the fire protection system should seek to avoid damage to the equipment in case of fire.